froggie3/Stable-Diffusion-Checkpoint-Linker/README.md

 ## How to use

 To make a hardlink or symbolic link, run the PowerShell script with:

 ```plain
 ./run.ps1
 ```

-Note that you need to make configuration in advance if the configuration is not ready! (if so you can refer to `Making a template for config file` section)
+Note that you need to make configuration in advance if the configuration is not ready! (if so you can refer to `Making a template for config file` section later)

 The utility will automaticaly escalate the program and try to start with administrative privileges.